novadevseu/blog-nova-devs/README.md

 pnpm install
 ```

-Create a `.env` file in the root of the project and add the following environment variables:
+Create a `.env` file in the root directory and configure your Firebase credentials:

 ```env
 NEXT_PUBLIC_FIREBASE_API_KEY=your_firebase_api_key